11 Reasons to Study in South Korea in 2026

 Many traditional festivals include Chuseok, Jeju Fire, Jinju Lantern, Seongsan Sunrise, Boryeong Mud Festival, Gwangju World Culture Kimchi Festival, and more.

-All because you decide to study in South Korea!
+All because you decided to study in South Korea!

 11. The high quality of life in South Korea